 Airplane Ventilation System (How it works)

-The filtered airflow direction in most airplanes does not flow from front to back, but from the ceiling to the floor.
-This also minimizes cross-contamination of breathing someone else’s air – except from those immediately next to you.
+Also, in most airplanes the filtered-renewed air does not flow from front to back, but from the ceiling to the floor.
+This also greatly minimizes cross-contamination of breathing someone else’s air – except from those immediately next to you.

 Don’t rub your Eyes, Nose, Mouth.